cesar-douady/open-lmake/doc/src/rules.md

 - Imported objects (functions and `class`'es and generally all objects with a `__qualname__` attribute) are transported as an `import` statement.
 - Builtin objects are transported spontaneously, without requiring any generated code.

+Also, care has been taken to hide this transport by value in backtrace and during debug sessions, so that functions appear to be executed where they were originally defined.

 Values are captured according to the normal python semantic, i.e. once the `Lmakefile` module is fully imported.
 Care must be taken for variables whose values change during the `import` process.
 This typically concerns loop indices.